RubenKelevra/pacman.store/README.md

 *Before you use a pkg, make sure to read the WARNING.txt!*

 We hold old pkgs (disappeared from the mirrors) for another 2 month as snapshots in the cluster.
 Corresponding db snapshots can be found in the *db* subfolder.
-Older pkgs might not be accessible any longer.
+Older pkgs or snapshots might not be accessible any longer.
 This depends on the garbage collections on the cluster-members and how long other clients in the network hold the files.

 If you want to keep a snapshot indefinitely, feel free to do so.
-Just pin the timestamp-subfolder in your client.
+Just pin the CID listed in the list-file in your client.